GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

    from the dropdown `*.hbssurvey.com (a715bbbd-ad62-49a0-8c75-9fdb9d542633)`
 9. Submit by choosing **Create Distribution** again.

 Once these steps are completing, AWS will begin deploying the task.
-It can take up to a few hours to finish deploying depending on how busy AWS's deployment queue is.
-Typically, however, it should be less than ten minutes.
+Typically, the wait should be less than ten minutes (in extreme cases it can take a few hours).
 Once ready, you'll be able to navigate to your deployed task website.

 This website will soon be customized for our lab (see point 7. above), but for now, you will find the task at a domain of type: `*.cloudfront.net`.